PraktikumWS20-21/Kelley/README.md

  - <del>section is not yet supported.</del>
  - \ is not yet supported. ("\neq")
  - <del>No match in record selector trmName -- what's this?</del> This looks like a signal that one should change his expression of defining a new notion.
- - [Parser] Error: "files/kelley-test.tex" (line 804, column 10) ForTheL.Pattern.patName: name already exists <- whats this
+ - <del> [Parser] Error: "files/kelley-test.tex" (line 804, column 10) ForTheL.Pattern.patName: name already exists <- whats this </del> this happens when there is a double assignment of variables.
  - need to parse "unique"
+ - unnumbered theorems not yet supported. (\begin{theorem*})